lukas-krecan/JsonUnit/README.md

 slightly different.

 ## <a name="assertj"></a>AssertJ integration
 This is brand new API which combines power of JsonUnit and AssertJ.
-Use t if you like AssertJ or fluent assertions.
+If you are not sure, which API to use, pick this one.

 ```java